lkii2023/Ohmyfood/ReadMe.md

 #### Home Page

-As the application gains more menus, a "loading spinner" will be necessary.
-In this design, a preview of this spinner is required.
+As the application gains more menus, a "loading" will be necessary.
+In this design, a preview of this loading is required.
 It should display for 1 to 3 seconds upon opening the home page, covering the entire screen.
 CSS animations should be used for this feature.

 ### Menu Pages